ben-ole/BMExtPageController/README.md

 # BMExtendablePageController

-A replacement for UIPageController / NSPageController, because we need **custom transitions**!
+A replacement for *UIPageController* / *NSPageController*, because we need **custom transitions**!

-BMExtPageController is a **drop in - replacement** and mirrors almost all functionalities found in UIPageController so if you’ve been starting a project already and you feel limited with default transition styles and behavior offered - give BMExtPageController a try.
+BMExtPageController is a **drop in - replacement** and mirrors almost all functionalities found in *UIPageController* so if you’ve been starting a project already and you feel limited with default transition styles and behavior offered - give BMExtPageController a try.

 ## Features offered
 * iOS and OSX ready
 * Two kinds of transitions offered:
 	* Basic transition
-	* Continuous transitions - e. g. attach a panning gesture to take control over the transition
+	* Continuous transitions - e. g. attach a panning gesture to take control over the transition timing
 * Custom transitions
 	* use one of the built in transitions, which currently support:
 		* *Basic transition*: Fading